KEEP EXPLORERS &

 When traveling to regions where there is a possibility of extreme conditions, such as weather, ice and natural phenomena, your safety is our top priority.
 That’s why our yachts are purpose-built as Polar Category C and Ice Class 1B and perfectly engineered for safely navigating beyond the Antarctic Circle.

 Our expedition team takes you to Antarctica’s shores via Zodiac.
 Before stepping foot on these vessels, they will brief you on protocols for embarking, disembarking, and riding to ensure you have a safe and enjoyable experience.
 It’s important you follow their instructions at all times as they guide you through your journey.

-For sea kayaking, paddling, and stand-up paddle boarding, a kayak master or expedition leader guides your adventures through Antarctica’s waters to ensure a safe and fun experience.
+For sea kayaking, paddling, and standup paddling, a kayak master or expedition leader guides your adventures through Antarctica’s waters to ensure a safe and fun experience.
 A Zodiac driver also follows close behind on these excursions in case of emergencies to respond quickly.
 Camping and hiking activities on shore include up to 3 expedition team members to help guide you through your excursions and instruct you on proper interactions with the wildlife and environment.
 Our camping excursion for Antarctica also includes an emergency tent.
-If you plan to take the polar plunge, rest assured you have backup on your adventure with safety staff and a doctor on standby at the gangway.
+Rest assured you have backup on your adventure with safety staff and a doctor on standby at the gangway.

 KEEPING THE WILDLIFE SAFE